-For example, one of my Windows 8 machines has a roughly 100GB (gigabyte) drive, of which around 65GB are used:
+For example, one of my Windows machines has a roughly 127GB (gigabyte) drive, of which around 44GB are used.

-Thus I would recommend a drive with at least three times 65GB, or around 200GB, capacity.
+Thus, I would recommend a capacity of at least three times 44GB, or around 132GB.
 That would be enough to hold two complete and compressed full-image backups, along with overhead information such as recovery partitions, and a healthy collection of incremental backups as well.

 As I said, that’s a bare minimum, and there are certainly situations where it could end up not being enough, depending on how you configure your backups.
 If you want extra safety and breathing room, double or even triple my recommendation.